 I would venture to say that there are two investment products people learn about before any others – Stocks and CD’s (Certificates of Deposit).
 Assuming most people learn about these two options when they’re young, I would think the way they were explained was elementary.
-Something like – stocks are risky – CD’s are risk-free.
+Something like:

-When majority of people hear the term risk they think it’s the ability to lose money, which isn’t entirely true.
+When the majority of people hear the term “risk” they think it’s the ability to lose money, which isn’t entirely true.
 It’s this risk-averse mindset that leads people to invest in CD’s.

 There is something called inflation that typical